edufrantzk/edufrantzk/README.md

 I a um a Business Administration student who is interested in the financial market and data science especially in quantitave finance and credit risk modeling.

 - 🌱 I’m currently learning Machine Learning techniques and how to apply them in the financial market.
 Also, I am learning more about database management systems.
-- 💡 I am currently looking for jobs opportunities as a Data Scientist or projects in the field that I can collaborate.
+- 💡 I am currently looking for jobs opportunities as a Data Scientist.

 <h3> Personal Projects: </h3>